 Affogato at Drip Affogato Bar

 Picture that decadent ice cream from Creole Creamery topped with a locally-brewed coffee, and that’s just what you’ll get at Drip Affogato Bar.
 Affogato combines these two indulgences into one dessert.
 You can choose options like Bananas Foster or Matcha from the menu, or build your own affogato with options for ice cream, coffee, toppings, and syrups.
 A pitstop at Drip Affogato Bar is highly recommended on a hot summer day exploring the Warehouse District, when you need a little caffeine (and sugar) pick-me-up.

 Rolled Ice Cream at Freezy Street

-Rolled ice cream, a treat originally from Thailand, is essentially your personal flavor choices chopped and rolled into an ice cream base.
-You can watch your dessert be rolled up right in front of you, and rest assured that you’re getting the freshest ice cream ever.
-Freezy Street’s rolled ice cream is extra satisfying during a day of exploring the Marigny and Bywater neighborhoods, or strolling in Crescent Park.
+Rolled ice cream, a treat originally from Thailand, is essentially your personal toppings choices chopped and rolled into an ice cream base.
+Pick your base and your mix-ins, and rest assured that you’re getting the freshest ice cream ever.
+Freezy Street’s rolled ice cream is extra-satisfying during a day of exploring the Marigny and Bywater neighborhoods, or strolling in Crescent Park.

-Honorable Mention: You can’t mention gelato without mentioning Angelo Brocato’s, an Italian ice cream and pastry shop that’s a staple for many New Orleanians.
-The parlor has been run by the Brocato family for over a century, and is famous for their gelato (among other tasty Italian treats).
-Cool down in their parlor with an ice cream cone or cannoli after you spend a hot day at nearby City Park.
+You can’t mention gelato without mentioning Angelo Brocato’s, an Italian ice cream and pastry shop that’s a staple for many New Orleanians.
+The parlor has been run by the Brocato family for over a century and is famous for their gelato (among other tasty Italian treats).
+Cool down with an ice cream cone or cannoli after you spend a hot day at nearby City Park.